broadinstitute/adapt-web/README.md

 The site wide stylesheet (written in SCSS) and images are in this folder.

 ##### *components*
 Contains the actual HTML/CSS/JS/Vue code.
-There are 4 components; each currently corresponds with a page.
+There are 5 components currently; 4 that corresponds with a page, 1 that corresponds with the header.
+I'm in the process of adding a "Assay" component that will be usable for visualizing results on the Designs and Results pages.

 The first section (`<template> ... </template>`) is the HTML template that Vue will insert data into.